closeio/making.close.com/_posts/2020-09-17-splitting-sub-folders-out-into-new-git-repository.md

 ### Second Approach: `git filter-branch`

 Github has a
-[small article about similar topic](https://docs.github.com/en/github/using-git/splitting-a-subfolder-out-into-a-new-repository).
+[small article about a similar topic](https://docs.github.com/en/github/using-git/splitting-a-subfolder-out-into-a-new-repository).
 In fact, the title of this article was inspired by it.

 The example you can find relates to a very simple case too: